dbwebb-se/javascript1/literature/README.md

 [Book as HTML (online)](http://eloquentjavascript.net/contents.html).
 [Book as HTML (included in repo)]eloquent/book.html).

-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, http://creativecommons.org/licenses/by-nc-sa/4.0/.
+This work is licensed under the Creative Commons Attribution 3.0 Unported License, http://creativecommons.org/licenses/by/3.0/.